AdobeDocs/journey-optimizer.en/help/using/rn/documentation-updates.md

 * Information has been added on how to personalize offers' representations based on context data.
 [Read more](../offers/offer-library/add-representations.md#context-data)
 * The guardrails page has ben updated with a note on custom actions which support JSON format only when using request or response payloads.
 [Read more](../start/guardrails.md#custom-actions-g)
 * Additional information has been added about the basic authentication type in external datasources.
 [Read more](../datasource/external-data-sources.md)
-* A note has been added to clearly differenciate the [Journey expression editor](../building-journeys/expression/expressionadvanced.md) from the [Personalization editor](../personalization/functions/functions.md).
+* A note has been added to clearly differenciate the [Journey expression editor](../building-journeys/expression/expressionadvanced.md) from the [personalization editor](../personalization/functions/functions.md).
 * The list of functions available in the advanced expression editor has been updated.
 [Read more](../building-journeys/expression/functions.md)
 * The page on the Split function has been updated.
 [Read more](../building-journeys/functions/functioninaudience.md)
 * Information has been added regarding the impact of the opt-in or opt-out of push notifications on In-app messages.
 [Read more](../in-app/create-in-app.md)